Historical & Heritage | Hill Station

 Museum & Gallery

-This museum is an excellent place to see Patola silk weaving in action as it is the house-cum-studio-workshop of a family of master-weavers called the Salvis.
-The family .....
+This museum is an excellent place to see Patola silk weaving in action as part of Patan tour.
+It .....

 Historical & Heritage | Pilgrimage

-These are known for their extraordinary architecture and marvelous marble stone carvings.
+These temples are known for their extraordinary architecture and marvelous marble stone carvings.
 These temples have an opulent entranceway, the simplicity in architecture reflecting Jain values like honesty and frugality.
-The temples are in the midst of forested hills.
-These temples have been named as Vimal Vasahi, Luna Vasahi, Pittalhar, Khartar Vasahi and Mahavir Swami.
-Vimal Vasahi and .....
+The temples are in the midst of .....

 Lake & Backwaters

 At a distance of 1 km from Mount Abu Bus Station, Nakki Lake is a lake situated at the heart of Mount Abu in Rajasthan.
-It is one of the top places to experience Mount Abu Tourism.
+It is one of the must include places in Mount Abu holiday packages.

-According to the legend, the lake has been carved out from nails by Gods for the protection against demon Bashkali.
-Another legend states that the local King put up the challenge of digging of the lake in one night and he will marry his daughter to that one.
-It is said that a local resident Rasia Balaam had fulfilled that condition, but the King refused his promise.
+According to the legend, the lake has been carved out from nails by Gods for the protection against the demon Bashkali.
+Another legend states that the local King put up the challenge of digging up the lake in one night and he will marry his daughter to that one.
+It is said that a local resident Rasia Balaam had fulfilled that condition, but the King refused .....

 Nature & Scenic